jasonl2357/servian-tech-challenge/README.md

 ## Limitations and future improvements

 Due to the limited time available before submitting this assessment, not all best practices were followed in the interest of time.
-Not all applications could be made to work properly either.
 These are detailed below.

 - All the resources including database are created in the default VPC.
 These should be segregated further in the future in the interest of security.
 - Autoscaling for the service containers should be added in the future to allow dynamic scaling of resources.
-- While updatedb command could be used to populate the database, I was not able to get correct responses when the app was run with the "serve" command.
-I ran into the same issue when I ran the App locally for testing and I have not had the time to debug this issue yet.
-Therefore while this will deploy all of the services, you may not get responses from the application.

 ## Deployment instructions